-Pulikali also known as Kaduvakali is a colorful recreational folk art which is performed by trained artists to entertain people on the occasion of Onam, an annual harvest festival where artistes dance wildly and mimic hunting moves to the beat of drums.
-Pulikali is a symbol Onam just like the legend of Mahabali and Pookalam.
+Pulikali is one of the most fascinating and fun-filled festivals of Kerala.
+Pulikali is also known as Kaduvakali is a colorful recreational folk art that is performed by trained artists to entertain people on the occasion of Onam, an annual harvest festival where artists dance wildly and mimic hunting moves to the beat of drums.
+Pulikali dance is a symbol Onam just like the legend of Mahabali and Pookalam.

 Puli means “leopard” and Kali means “Play”.
 On the fourth day of Onam celebrations (Nalaam Onam), performers painted like tigers and hunters in bright yellow, red, and black dance to the beats of instruments like Udukku and Thakil.
 The literal meaning of Pulikali is the ‘play of the tigers’ hence the performance revolves around the theme of tiger hunting.
 Folk art is mainly practiced in the Thrissur district of Kerala.
 The best place to watch the show is at Swaraj Round, Thrissur on the fourth day of Onam, where Pulikali dance troupes from all over the district assemble to display their skills.
 The festival attracts thousands of people to Thrissur city.

 Planning to Visit Kerala ?- 📍 Top 12 Best Places to Visit in Kerala (with Map)